aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 6. Place your customized config file, named `config.json` (or `config.yaml`), in your new bucket
 7. Place the firewall configuration and license files in the folder and path defined in the config file, if defined in the config file
    - i.e. `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`
-   - Samples available [here](../../reference-artifacts/Third-Party): `./reference-artifacts/Third-Party/`
+   - We have made several samples available [here](../../reference-artifacts/Third-Party): `./reference-artifacts/Third-Party/`
+     - Both samples comprise an active / active firewall pair.
+Until recently we only brought up one tunnel per firewall, you now also have an example which brings up both tunnels per firewall
    - If you don't have any license files, update the config file with an empty array (`"license": []`).
 Do NOT use the following: `[""]`.
 8. Place any defined certificate files in the folder and path defined in the config file
    - i.e. `certs/example1-cert.key`, `certs/example1-cert.crt`